DamSenViet/react-acnl-pattern-tool/README.md

 ### Overall

 Even though the application has been restructured to fit into the React.js framework with optimizations added and dependencies (e.g. jquery) removed, the overall performance (for drawing) of the application turned out worst than the original (in some respects).
 Let's get down to the specifics.
 We'll discuss just drawing and event handling since these are two most important.
 The specific use case we'll be discussing is drawing on pattern continuously without lifting the mouse.
-The statistical test done via Chrome's performance profiles at varying performance throttling levels (1x, 4x, 6x).
+The statistical test was done via Chrome's performance profiles at varying performance throttling levels (1x, 4x, 6x).

 ### Pattern Rendering